jasshone/jasshone.github.io/posts/2025-08-19-Beyond-I-Con.md

 ![training instability](images/instability.png)

 *Training dynamics comparison: Total Variation + Distance (green) maintains stable learning throughout training, while KL Divergence + Distance (red) suffers collapse.
-Though this example shows collapse around step 1200, we observe similar failures occurring at varying points across different experimental runs.*
+Though this example shows collapse around step 1200, we observed similar patterns across multiple runs, though timing varied.*

 The training curves reveal that KL divergence with distance-based similarity initially learns effectively, often tracking the performance of Total Variation (the best method when utilizing a distance-based similarity kernel) and reaching validation accuracies near 80%.
-However, the optimization becomes unstable at unpredictable points during training, leading to catastrophic crashes that drive performance down to 10-20% accuracy.
-The example shown demonstrates a collapse around step 1200, but we observe similar failures occurring anywhere from step 800 to step 1600 across different runs.
+However, the optimization becomes unstable at unpredictable points during training, leading to crashes that drive performance down to 10-20% accuracy.

 This instability may be intrinsic to the divergence-similarity combination.
 Across multiple independent runs, we observe collapses for KL divergence with distance-based similarity, though the exact timing varies.
 In contrast, Total Variation with distance-based similarity maintains stable training throughout, smoothly converging to high performance without any observed instability across all experimental runs.